Bovine immunodeficiency virus: Structure

 The mature virus is about 110–130 nm in size, with the genome being 8.4kb.
 The genome contains the usual retroviral structural genes including gag, pol, and env.
 These genes are surrounded by and 5’ and 3’ LTR.
 It also contains at least five non-structural accessory gene open reading frames (ORF).
 These are in the region between the pol and env ORF.
 Other accessory genes include vif (viral infectivity factor), tat (transcription activator), and rev (protein expression regulator).
 In primate lentiviruses there is usually an ORF for nef (negative factor); this is not present in BIV.
 BIV has a structure like all retroviruses, and contains two copies of its positive sense single stranded RNA genome.
 It has two compartments: the envelope and the core.
 The envelope comes from the host cell plasma membrane, the virus takes the membrane as it buds and then inserts viral glycoproteins into its envelope.
 The core of the virus contains Gag and Gag-Pol polyproteins.
 These polyproteins are cleaved in the mature virus to their functional forms.

 Pathogenesis

 As mentioned before, leukocytosis and lymphadenopathy are associated with early infection.
-Researchers do now know how long cow R-29 was infected with BIV so some of the pathogenesis is not known.
+Researchers do not know how long cow R-29 was infected with BIV so some of the pathogenesis is not known.
 Eventually the symptoms resemble those of AIDS in humans.